Lewington-pitsos/pubroaddefects/README.md

 ![](./assets/definitions.png)

-Its main purpose is to make running experiments on these images easier by storing them in a consistent format. we've also provided some starter code for processing the raw images and then converting them into [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) files, which can in turn be used for training Tensorflow models efficiently.
+The purpose of this repository is to make running experiments on these images easier by storing them in a consistent format.
+We've also provided some starter code for processing the raw images and then converting them into [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) files, which can in turn be used for training Tensorflow models efficiently.

 ## Data Setup

-To use the dataset in conjunction with this repository, simply clone the repo to your local machine, download the [train.zip file](), and extract to `pubroaddefects/data/`.
+To use the dataset in conjunction with this repository, simply clone the repo to your local machine, download the train.zip file (the link to this file will be made publicly available once we have obtained permission from the authors), and extract to `pubroaddefects/data/`.
 The directory structure for each dataset looks like:

 ```
 - Name: E.g. India